Reviewed by

 How to Protect Your Trademark from Rectification?

-• Invoices, sales figures, and purchase orders show actual transactions.
+• Sales invoices and purchase orders

 Trademark Rectification Certificate

-The Trademark Rectification Certificate is the official document issued once your rectification request is approved by the Trademark Registry.
+The Trademark Rectification Certificate is the official acknowledgement document issued once your rectification request is approved by the Trademark Registry.

 This certificate confirms corrected trademark details like owner name, address, class, or goods/services, ensuring the mark stays accurate and legally valid.
 It includes:

-• Verified proprietor name and address.
+• Verified proprietor’s name and address.

 • Corrected details of the trademark application.